Epic of Gilgamesh

 Time & Place

 Language & Form

-was crafted and reworked by various Mesopotamian cultures including
+was crafted and reworked by various Mesopotamian and Near Eastern cultures including

-the Sumerians, Akkadians, Babylonians, and Assyrians; original story
+the Sumerians, Akkadians, Babylonians, Assyrians, Hittites and others.

 The Epic of